What is TFAWS?

 The Thermal and Fluids Analysis Workshop (TFAWS) is an annual training and professional development workshop that is designed to encourage knowledge sharing, professional development, and networking throughout the thermal and fluids engineering community within NASA and the aerospace community at large.
 The vision of TFAWS is to maintain continuity over time and between disciplines throughout the thermal and fluids engineering community.

-Please plan to join us for the 36th edition of TFAWS, which will be held in San Jose, CA from August 4th to 7th, 2025.
-TFAWS 2025 is organized by NASA Ames Research Center and San Jose State University, situated in the heart of Silicon Valley, CA. Details about the venue coming soon!
+Please plan to join us for the 37th edition of TFAWS, which will be held in Huntsville, AL. The dates are in work and will be updated Spring 2026.
+TFAWS 2026 is organized by NASA Marshall Space Flight Center.
+Details about the venue coming soon!

 Join our email list to stay informed on TFAWS news and updates!
 Simply email tfaws-announcements-join@lists.nasa.gov and include “Join” in the subject line.
 Contact us with any issues in joining.

-- Host Center: NASA Ames Research Center (ARC)
+- Host Center: NASA Marshall Space Flight Center (MSFC)

 - Sponsored by: NASA Engineering and Safety Center (NESC)